 - Click the name of the API key that you want to modify.

-- Click the Edit button in the restriction section > In the Application restrictions section, select the HTTP referrers option.
+- Click the Edit button in the restriction section > In the Key Restrictions section, select the Websites referrers option.

-- In the Referrers field, enter the list of allowed referrers for the API key.
-You can use the wildcard character (*) to match multiple referrers.
+- In the Add Website field, enter the list of allowed websites for the API key.
+Follow the instructions below to correctly set up your website URL.

-- Click the “Save” button to update the application restrictions for the API key
+- Click the “Save” button to update the Key restrictions for the API key.

 Conclusion